About COVID-19 Testing at UH

 University Hospitals also has walk-in testing sites for patients with symptoms who already have a doctor’s order for a COVID-19 test.
 Your physician will provide you with specific information on where to go for this testing.

-At a drive-through testing site, the patient stays in the car.
-A health care provider in personal protective equipment swabs the patient’s nose to get a sample that will be sent to a UH lab.
+At our convenient drive-through testing sites, a health care provider in personal protective equipment will swab the patient’s nose through the car door window, and the sample is sent to a UH lab for evaluation.

 University Hospitals tests all patients who are scheduled for surgery or chemotherapy at other UH facilities located east, west and downtown.
 Your physician will provide you with specific information on where to go for this testing.